qouteall/qouteall-blog/blog/2025/Higher-Level Design Patterns.md

 Modern highly-parallel computation are often bottlenecked by IO and synchronization.
 Adding new computation hardware units is easy.
 Making the information to flow efficiently between these hardware units is hard.

+When memory IO becomes bottleneck, re-computing rather than storing can be beneficial.

 ## Invariant production, grow, and maintenance

 Most algorithms use the idea of producing invariant, growing invariant and maintaining invariant:

 - Produce invariant.
 Create invariant at the smallest scale, in the simplest case.
 - Grow invariant.
 Combine or expand small invariants to make them larger.
-This often utilizes **transitive rule** (if X and Y both follow invariant, then result of merging X and Y also follows invariant).
+This often utilizes **transitive rule**.
 Do it until the invariant become big enough to finish the task.
 - Maintain invariant.
 Every mutaiton to a data structure need to maintain its invariant.

+About transitive rule: if X and Y both follow invariant, then result of "merging" X and Y also follows invariant.
+"Transitive" is why the invariant can grow without re-checking the whole data.
+When the invariant is forced in language level, it can be "contagious".

 ### Invariant in algorithms